Braised Lamb Shanks

 Coarse sea salt, to taste

 5 medium celery stalks, cut into ¼-inch slices

 1 bottle dry red wine

 3 tablespoons tomato paste

 ½ cup balsamic vinegar

 Season meat with salt and pepper on all sides.

-Lower heat to a simmer and add in the bay leaves and peppercorns.
-Cover and put into oven for about 3 hours (if oven is at 300°), turning meat once.*
+Lower heat to a simmer and add in the bay leaves and in the peppercorns.
+Cover and put into oven for about 3 hours, turning the meat once.*

-*If you prefer a shorter cooking period, cook for 90 minutes at 325°.
+If you want a shorter cooking time, you can cook this dish at 325 degrees F for 90 minutes.